loyjoy/academy/basic/menu/analytics/analytics.md

 Here the diagram highlights where the turn of the year has taken place.

 ### 4.3.
 KPIs over time (cumulated)
+In this diagram you can view the individual KPIs cumulatively over the specified time period or over the entire time period.

 ### 4.4.
 Funnel
+Here you can see the individual KPIs in a funnel.

 ### 4.5.
 Others

 #### Platforms
+Take a look at the diagram to see how your customers are split between mobile and desktop.
+If you hover over it, you get the absolute number.

 #### Log-in attemps with code
+This diagram shows how often the log in attempt with code worked and how often it did not.
+If you hover over it, you will also see the absolute number.

 #### Data entered by customers
+Here you can see what data has been entered by customers, such as the postal address.
+You will also see how often this data has been collected.

 #### NPS segments
+This diagram shows the distribution of [detractors](#-detractors), passives and promoters.
+If you move the mouse pointer over it, you will also see the absolute number.

 #### NPS distribution